bao-project/bao-helloworld/README.md

    -device virtconsole,chardev=serial3
 ```

-Now, you should see TF-A and U-boot initialization messages.
-After, set up
+Now, you should see TF-A and U-Boot initialization log.
+Now, let's set up
-connections and jump into the world of Bao.
-QEMU will reveal the
+connections and jump into Bao.
+QEMU will reveal the pseudo-terminals that where
-pseudoterminals where it placed the virtio serial.
+placed in the virtio serial.
 Here's an example:

 ```sh
 char device redirected to /dev/pts/4 (label serial3)